 During the 1960s and 1970s, Transcendental Meditation was dubbed a “drugless high,” and it was practiced by numerous celebrities, including the Beatles, who traveled to India to study under Maharishi Mahesh Yogi.

-By the 1990s, meditation had largely shed its association with hippies and New Agers, and the medical and mental health community began to take meditation seriously as study after study rolled in, touting the numerous benefits of a meditation practice.
+By the 1990s, meditation had largely shed its association with hippies and New Agers, and the medical and mental health community began to take meditation seriously as study after study rolled in, touting the numerous benefits of meditation practice.

 Today, meditation is widely used to help treat a range of physical and mental illnesses, including anxiety, depression, addiction, hypertension, and pain.